tanjoshua/ecommerce-model/README.md

 React Native mobile application which can be used as a model for a real E-commerce app.\
 Created with help from the course "React Native - The Practical Guide 2020"

+# Application features

+- Browse through product listings
+- Add new listings to your cart and send orders
+- View past orders
+- Create new listings/edit listings you created.
+All users will have access to the same database of listings
+- Sign up and login to user accounts

-# New React Native features/applications that I learned
+# New React Native features/concepts I learned making this app

 1. Handling store products - adding, deleting, editing
 2. Features + validation of TextInput